We Buy Fire Damage Houses Logo

 Determining slip and fall liability

-There are legal definitions of what makes a property owner responsible for the injuries sustained by someone during a slip and fall accident.
+Legal definitions determine a property owner’s responsibility for injuries in a slip and fall accident.
 For legal responsibility to be in effect, one of the following must be true:

-While the third scenario is the most common, it is also the most difficult to prove in a slip and fall injury lawsuit.
+The third scenario, while most common, is also the hardest to prove in a slip and fall injury lawsuit.
 This is because of the subjective phrase “could be reasonably expected to have known.”

-In such a scenario, the liability of the property owner is determined by common sense, which can be a subjective measure.
-In cases such as these, judges and juries determine liability by deciding if the property owner was careful in taking steps to ensure that their property was safe for visitors.
+In this scenario, common sense, a subjective measure, determines the property owner’s liability.
+In these cases, judges and juries determine liability by assessing whether the property owner made their property safe for visitors.

 How “reasonable” is defined legally